-In this post we will discuss 3 different light meter circuits for measuring power of light.
+In this article I have explained 3 different light meter circuits for measuring power of light.
 In the first method we will use only a solar cell and a multimeter, in the second method we will use an op amp and a moving coil meter, and in the third method we will see how a sequential LED bar graph can be used for measuring the intensity of light.

 What is a Light Meter and How it Works